 Men and stroke

 Men are 25% more likely than women to have a stroke.
-The number of men who have had a stroke ranges from 2% in Northern Ireland to 3.3% in Scotland.
+By the age of 75, 1 in 5 women and 1 in 6 men will have had a stroke, according to the Stroke Association.

 Understanding the risks around stroke is the first step in helping to prevent a stroke.

 - Ischaemic stroke is similar to a heart attack, except it occurs in the blood vessels of the brain.
 Clots can form either in the brain's blood vessels, in blood vessels leading to the brain, or even blood vessels elsewhere in the body which then travel to the brain.
 These clots block blood flow to the brain's cells.
 Ischaemic stroke can also occur when too much plaque (fatty deposits and cholesterol) clogs the brain's blood vessels.
 About 80% of all strokes are of this nature.

 - Haemorrhagic strokes occur when a blood vessel in the brain breaks or ruptures.
 The result is blood seeping into the brain tissue, causing damage to brain cells.
 The most common causes of haemorrhagic stroke are high blood pressure and brain aneurysms.
 An aneurysm is an abnormal dilatation in the blood vessel wall.

 The most common symptoms of a stroke are: